-15. It is recommended that the state Insurance Commissioner declare the following practices against insurance consumers to be "unfair" and illegal: the refusal to issue a joint renter's or homeowner's policy to an unmarried couple living together in a jointly owned or jointly rented residence, the denial of discounts to unmarried couples while granting such applicant to name a non-spousal lifemate as a beneficiary.
+the following practices against insurance consumers to be "unfair" and illegal: the refusal to issue a joint renter's or homeowner's policy to an unmarried couple living together in a jointly owned or jointly rented residence, the denial of discounts to unmarried couples while granting such discounts to married couples. applicant to name a non-spousal lifemate as a beneficiary.